jolienai/go-products-api/README.md

 }
 ```

+Note: You also can use the Postman collection products-api-postman_colq.json where you can find also an example of the PATCH method to consume a product and update its stock if possible.

 ## Known issues

 - The connection between the postgres container and the app, which is not working now.